 Direxion Daily Jr Gld Mnrs Bull 3X ETF (JNUG) -60.54%

 Direxion Daily Jr Gld Mnrs Bear 3X ETF (JDST) -54.59

 Direxion Daily Energy Bull 3X (ERX) -42.22%

-Leveraged and Inverse ETFs Suitable for You?
+Leveraged and Inverse ETFs are Unsuitable for Most Investors